 Holidays that fall on an employee's Friday off, will be observed on the prior Thursday, as will holidays occurring on Saturdays.
 Holidays occurring on Sunday will be observed on the following Monday.
 Holidays that otherwise fall on an employee's normal day off will be converted to a Floater with the same hour equivalent as the employee's regular schedule for that day (8, 9, or 10 hours).
+For those employees who have an alternate schedule outside of the Monday through Thursday schedule, in which Independence Day (July 4th) and Veteran's Day (November 11th) falls on their normally scheduled work day, the holiday shall be observed on the actual date.
 Unless specifically approved by the Department Head in writing, employees will be off on the holiday as stated.